-The Act requires that the government protect the privacy of an individual's personal information existing in government records.
-It also gives individuals the right to request access to government information, including most general records and records containing their own personal information.
+The Act requires that local government organizations protect the privacy of an individual's personal information existing in government records.
+It also gives individuals the right to request access to municipal government information, including most general records and records containing their own personal information.